guynir42/SeeChange/README.md

 The value of the header cards are also converted to standard units using the `_get_header_values_converters()`

 In addition to the `header` column which is saved to the database, the Exposure also has a `raw_header` and a `section_headers` properties.
-The `raw_header` is a dictionary like object that contains the full FITS header of the file.
+The `raw_header` is a dictionary-like object that contains the full FITS header of the file.
 This is not saved to the database, but is lazy loaded from the file when needed.
-The `section_headers` is a dictionary of dictionaries, where each key is a section ID and the value is a dictionary that contains the raw header of the individual sections.
 The raw headers use all upper case keywords.
 They are saved with the file on disk, and are not kept in the database.
 The `section_headers` property is a SectionHeaders object (also defined in `models/exposure.py`) which acts like a dictionary that lazy loads the FITS header from file for a specific section when needed.